qferryAI/annotated_MIND/README.md

 - [scikit-learn](https://scikit-learn.org/stable/) for kNN & dimensionality reduction algorithms.
 - [matplotlib](https://matplotlib.org/) for visualization.

-To make things easier, I am providing the annotated_MIND.yaml file of the conda environment I used for this project.
-To build and use the same environment, make sure you have [conda](https://docs.conda.io/en/latest/) install on your machine, clone this repo, navigate to the folder, and enter the following command line:
+To make things easier, I am providing the [annotated_MIND.yaml](https://github.com/qferryAI/annotated_MIND/blob/main/annotated_MIND.yaml) file of the conda environment I used for this project.
+To build and use the same environment, make sure you have [conda](https://docs.conda.io/en/latest/) install on your machine, clone this repo, navigate to the folder, and enter the following command line in your terminal (or [Anaconda prompt](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) for Windows users):
 `conda env create -f annotated_MIND.yaml`.

 ## Enjoy! :wink: